samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 10min up to Easy-Moderate, RPE6 to warm up, then flash back to week 3 and
+> Run 10min up to Easy-Moderate, RPE6 to warm up, then flash back to Week 3 and
-> run steadily, Moderate-Hard, RPE8 for 35 minutes this week; run 10min Easy,
+> run steadily, Moderate-Hard, RPE8 for 35 min this week; run 10min Easy, RPE4
-> RPE 4 to cool down for a total of 55 minutes of running.
+> to cool down for a total of 55 minutes of running.

 ### Thursday